tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/实例生命周期/变更实例/调整实例规格_intl.md

 TencentDB for MongoDB supports quick instance specification adjustment and flexible scaling operations.
-You can adjust MongoDB instance specifications based on your differing business needs, such as during initial stage, rapid development stage, peak hours, and off-peak hours, to achieve better resource management and cost optimzation.
+You can adjust MongoDB instance specifications based on your differing business needs, such as during initial stage, rapid development stage, peak hours, and off-peak hours, to achieve better resource management and cost optimization.

 <span id="guize"></span>